cwoodruff/book-network-programming-csharp/Chapter01/chapter01.md

 Network programming and network protocols are intimately connected in the world of computer networking.
 Network programming refers to the practice of developing software applications that can communicate and exchange data across computer networks.
 These applications rely on a set of rules and conventions known as network protocols.
 Network protocols define the standardized methods and formats for data transmission, ensuring that different devices and software can understand and interact with each other seamlessly.
 In essence, network programming leverages these network protocols to enable effective communication and collaboration between devices and systems over networks, making it a fundamental building block of modern networked applications.

-## What is a network protocol?

-Network protocols are the rules and conventions governing communication between devices and applications over networks.
-Some fundamental protocols include **Transmission Control Protocol/Internet Protocol** ( **TCP/IP** ), **User Datagram Protocol** ( **UDP** ), **Hypertext Transfer Protocol** ( **HTTP** ), and **File Transfer Protocol** ( **FTP** ).

-TCP/IP provides reliable, ordered, and error-checked data transmission, making it suitable for applications that require data integrity, such as web browsing and email.
-On the other hand, UDP offers fast but unreliable data transmission, making it ideal for real-time communication scenarios like video conferencing and online gaming.
-HTTP facilitates communication between web clients and servers, enabling the transfer of web pages and resources.
-FTP specializes in file transfer, serving as the foundation for sharing files over networks.

 ## Where is network programming used?

 Network programming is ubiquitous, catering to a diverse range of use cases.
 One common scenario is client-server applications, where clients request services from servers over a network.
 Web services, another prevalent application, utilize network programming to facilitate communication between different software systems, enabling seamless integration and data sharing.